RaspAP/raspap-docs/docs/tailscale.md

 After you've logged in and connected your device to Tailscale, it will receive an IPv4 address within your tailnet (your private Tailscale network).
 At this stage, you may choose to create a new exit node or configure your device to use an existing one, as indicated above.

 ### Selecting an existing exit node
 Any device capable of running Tailscale's client software is able to host an exit node on your tailnet.
-This includes mobile handsets, laptops and PCs, meaning you can configure an exit node on any of these devices in a remote location and allow RaspAP to use it.
+This includes mobile handsets, laptops and PCs; meaning you can configure an exit node on any of these devices in a location of your choosing and allow RaspAP to use it.

 !!! note Note
     For this option, you must have at least one active device in your tailnet that offers an exit node.
 If you're unsure how to do this, refer to "[configuring an exit node](https://tailscale.com/kb/1103/exit-nodes#configure-an-exit-node)" in Tailscale's documentation.